portel-dev/ncp/examples/client-perspective-powerhouse.md

 │  • Acts as MCP SERVER for clients                          │
 │  • Acts as MCP CLIENT for backend MCPs                     │ │  • Exposes schedule:create tool                            │
-│  • Exposes ncp:code tool                                   │
+│  • Exposes code:run tool                                   │
 └─────────────────────────┬───────────────────────────────────┘
                           │ Connects to backend MCPs
                           ↓